 In 1994 the Convention on the Protection of the Scheldt against Pollution was signed by France, the Netherlands and the Belgian Regions of Flanders, Wallonia and Brussels to improve water quality of the river.
 In 1995 Flanders and Netherlands agreed on the Convention on the Deepening of the Navigation Channel in the Western Scheldt.

-The Library has been scanning Scheldt River publications and providing free access to these digital versions through the online Catalogue.
-The items have been scanned from paper copy volumes located in the stacks and are now freely available online as PDF files.
+The Library has been scanning Scheldt River publications and providing free access to these digital versions.
+The items have been scanned from paper copy volumes located in the book depository and are now freely available online as PDF files.
 The total amount of scanned pages is about 35.000!